 |Ranking score and category|

-Miami University students make up nearly half the population of the 6-square mile town of Oxford, Ohio.
-Freshmen must live on campus, which is also home to about 500 student organizations.
+Miami University students make up nearly half the population of the approximately 7-square-mile town of Oxford, Ohio.
+Freshmen must live on campus, which is also home to more than 500 student organizations.
 The Greek system constitutes a large part of campus life, with about a third of the student body involved in more than 50 fraternities and sororities.
-In fact, the school often gets the moniker “Mother of Fraternities” because the Beta Theta Pi, Phi Delta Theta, and Sigma Chi organizations were founded at Miami University.
-The school is also known as the “Cradle of Coaches” for the number of professional and collegiate coaches who once competed as Miami RedHawks.
-The teams, who compete in the Division I Mid-American Conference, were known as the Redskins until 1997, when the Miami Indian Tribe complained.
-(The tribe is also the namesake of the university.)
-To help ease the transition into freshman year, older students often create a guide to life at Miami University, called the “M Book.”
-Student couples who marry are known as “Miami Mergers” and are reminded of their alma mater each Valentine’s Day, when the admissions office sends cards to congratulate former students on finding love at school.
+In fact, the school often gets the moniker “Mother of Fraternities” because the Beta Theta Pi, Phi Delta Theta, Phi Kappa Tau and Sigma Chi organizations were founded at Miami University.
+The school is also known as the "Cradle of Coaches" for the number of professional and collegiate coaches who once competed for Miami.
+The RedHawks, who compete in the Division I Mid-American Conference, were known as the Redskins until 1997.
+The name was changed after years of controversy and a request from the Miami Indian Tribe.
+(The tribe is the namesake of the university.)
+To help ease the transition into freshman year, older students often create a guide to life at Miami University, called the "M Book."
+Student couples who marry are known as "Miami Mergers" and are reminded of their alma mater each Valentine's Day, when the admissions office sends cards to congratulate former students on finding love at school.

-To travel around campus and Oxford, all students can use the Miami Metro during the day and the school’s Nighttime Door-to-Door shuttle service until 4 a.m.
+To travel around campus and Oxford, students can use the Butler County Regional Transit Authority buses, free with student ID, and the door-to-door SafeRide shuttle service after dark.
 Cincinnati and Dayton are 35 and 45 miles away, respectively.
-Notable alumni of Miami University include Paul Brown, Hall of Fame NFL coach; Richard Smucker, executive chairman and co-chief executive officer of The J.M.
-Smucker Company; and Benjamin Harrison, former President of the United States.
+Notable alumni of Miami University include Paul Brown, Hall of Fame NFL coach; Richard Smucker, chief executive officer of The J.M.
+Smucker Co.; and Benjamin Harrison, former president of the United States.

 |School mission and unique qualities (as provided by the school):|